 “Love is just a word, it don't matter to me / I got so rich, nothing matters to me” —Future

 That line is a calculated move.
 Seemingly effortless but meticulously planned.
-It feels simple, but it’s far more elaborately complex than any “spiritual empirical satirical lyrical miracle” multi-syllable rhyme ever written.
-The whole thesis of The WIZRD is summed up in that bar.
+It feels simple, but it’s far more elaborately complicated than any “spiritual empirical satirical lyrical miracle” multi-syllable rhyme ever written.
+Future sums up the thesis of The WIZRD in that bar.
 It’s Future declaring the most grueling type of psychological warfare.

 A competitive breakup.

-If it wasn't clear before his latest release, Future has become our lord and savior of male pettiness.
-Our king.
-This is not an album; it's an inauguration.
+If it wasn't clear before his latest release, Future has become our lord and savior of male pettiness—our king.
+The WIZRD is not an album; it's an inauguration.
 The WIZRD is the sonic embodiment of a competitive breakup: just 61 minutes of Future angrily telling us how amazing his life is.

 And I love it.